Road Trip to Bucks County

 Fonthill was the private home of Henry Mercer an archaeologist, historian, and tile maker, among other titles he held.
 The castle contains built-in furniture with decorative tiles, made by Mercer.
 Fonthill is filled with a collection of ceramics embedded in the concrete of the house, as well as other artifacts from his travels from around the world.

 I found myself gazing out into the window and drifting off once again.
+The windows were high as the ceilings, with long thick drapery.
+I imagined exploring the grounds and thought of the parties being held here at the estate.
 I took my daughter and her friend and we were too tired to head over to Mercer Museum which is less than a ten-minute ride.
 If you’re in the area or looking for an exciting place to visit, Fonthill is the place to come.
 I would recommend dressing accordingly during the seasons.
 It will be either hot or cold and wear comfortable walking shoes.

 Fonthill Castle was amazing, but Mercer Museum took it to the next level